CrBatista/MonkeyShop/documentation/README.md

 - The performance of the system will keep a good shape in the long term
 - The scalability of the project, both vertically and horizontally will be easy to implement
 - The project will be stateless, so the Continuous Deployment, Orchestration, and Containerization are easy to implement
 - Events are the final source of truth.
-Aggregates (views) will be built to always return the most up to date version of an entity.
+Aggregates (views) will be built to always return the most up-to-date version of an entity.
 - Resources:
     - https://www.youtube.com/watch?v=8JKjvY4etTY
     - https://martinfowler.com/eaaDev/EventSourcing.html